LLNL/PnMPI/README.md

 D) Debug Options
 ================
-The debug build of PnMPI includes debug print options, that can be dynamically enabled.
-To control it, the environment variable `DBGLEVEL` can be set to any combination of the following flags:
+The default build of PnMPI includes debug print options, that can be dynamically enabled.
+To control it, the environment variable 'PNMPI_DBGLEVEL' can be set to any combination of the following debug levels:

- * `0x01` - Trace all entry and exit points for PnMPI
+* `0x01` - Messages about PnMPI initialization (before MPI is initialized).
- * `0x02` - Additional information for module load and instantiation
+* `0x02` - Messages about module loading.
- * `0x04` - Trace all entry and exit points for all modules
+* `0x04` - Messages about MPI call entry and exit.

- * `0x08` - Debug information for parsing and module arguments
+**NOTE:** The first two levels should be enabled for single-rank executions only, as their output can't be limited to a single rank and thus will be printed on **all** ranks.

-Additionally, the printouts can be restricted to a single node by setting the variable `DBGNODE` to an MPI rank.
+Additionally, the printouts can be restricted to a single node by setting the variable `PNMPI_DBGNODE` to an MPI rank.

+### Using the PnMPI invocation tool

+You may set the above options in the PnMPI invocation tool.
+Use the `--debug` option to enable a specific debug level and `--debug-node` to limit the debug output to a single rank.

 E) Configuration and Demo codes